-You may have provided permission for a company or other organisation to share your data with third parties, including charities.
+- Third party organisations: You may have provided permission for a company or other organisation to share your data with third parties, including charities.
 This could be when you buy a product or service, register for an online competition or sign up with a comparison site.

-Information available publicly
+- Information available publicly

-This may include information found in places such as Companies House and information that has been published in articles/ newspapers.
+We may obtain and store information that is available publically such as from Companies House and information that has been published in articles/ newspapers.